 It used to be much easier to charge devices off of a 12VDC battery.
-Charging was slow though, so the urge for faster charging and more voltage and current was a wish-list item.
+Charging was slow though, so the urge for faster charging and more voltage and current was a wish list item.
 At one point a few years ago I could charge a laptop with a 60W charger, it just took hours.
 I often just let it charge all night while I was sleeping, knowing I could recharge the truck battery when the sun came out.

 Older chargers may only put out enough power to charge a laptop that is turned off.
 If you want to work on your laptop while charging, you need more power.
 I found even with a 90W charger I had this problem.
 If you are just web surfing or doing email, power requirements are lower.
 Computationally intensive tasks require more power.
 I’m often compiling software, and with a 90W charger charging blinks on and off the entire time which gets irritating.